 I hated getting up early on the weekend.
 I was a kid who liked to sleep in and read a book.
 So you can imagine my severe lack of enthusiasm when it came to getting up at 7am on a Saturday to play rugby as a child.

-They recommend that only transgender women who medically transition before experiencing the androgenising effects of testosterone (ie before puberty) should be allowed to participate in all levels of rugby.
+They recommend that only transgender women who medically transition before puberty be allowed to participate in elite levels of rugby.
 For transgender women who medically transition after puberty (or not at all) the lingering effects of testosterone are deemed too great a risk to the safety of other female players, in a sport renowned for its high rates of injury.
 (An ACC study from 2020 found that overall, the relative claim rate for rugby-related injury of female players was 0.57 times that of male players.)

-This decision was shortly followed by a UK High Court ruling that decided that people under 16 cannot legally consent to gender-affirming healthcare interventions, so they have no choice but to suffer through puberty.
+This decision was shortly followed by a UK High Court ruling that people under 16 cannot legally consent to gender-affirming healthcare interventions, so they have no choice but to suffer through puberty.

 The difference between men’s and women’s performance is dependent on more than just physical traits and training.
 Technological advances in training techniques and sports attire have assisted athletes in improving their records and the differences between sex-differentiated performance is, for some sports, dramatically decreasing.